 Anyhow, the increased dosage of Hunter Focus helped a bit!

-I felt a bit more relaxed, calmed down, and focused.
+I felt a bit more relaxed, calmed down, and improved my concentration.
 It’s hard to describe the exact feelings, but I got a smooth boost of something.

 Yeah, it wasn’t a typical energy boost that you get by drinking coffee.
 It was more similar to drinking green tea.
 I was relaxed and calm.
 Sadly, I felt slightly too calm and not that motivated, which was a bummer.

-But when I checked the ingredients in Hunter Focus, I soon knew where’s the problem.
+But when I checked the ingredients in Hunter Focus, I soon knew where the problem was.

 Focus Nootropic stack contains non-GMO ingredients.
 It’s free from artificial colors, flavors, gluten, and soy.

 The formula contains 9 ingredients, which are: